Public Transport in Dubai: Apps, Tickets & Tips 2026

 • Note: Major hotels in Dubai will hold your luggage free of charge before check-in or after check-out — ask the concierge first

-Roammate Advice: If you have a long layover (8+ hours) and want to leave the airport, use Dubai Airport's storage rather than dragging bags around in the heat.
+Roammate Advice If you have a long layover (8+ hours) and want to leave the airport, use Dubai Airport's storage rather than dragging bags around in the heat.
 For tourists transitioning hotels mid-trip, Bounce in Downtown or Marina is convenient and cheaper.